rincewindcz/openseek/OVERVIEW.md

   debug mission/phase picker.
 - **equip**: the vehicle select and equip screen between the briefing's PLAY and the game (skipped when `assets/equip/` is not exported).
+- **shop**: the briefing's SHOP button opens the `POWUP` / `POWUPT` weapon shop, buying weapon levels with medals into the shared loadout.
 - **gameplay** (`F1`): camera locks to the player, world rotates so the player faces up, combat runs. **sandbox** (`F3`) extends it with a live vehicle-parameter editor.